pubnub/kotlin-telemedicine-demo/README.md

 [![Build Status](https://travis-ci.com/pubnub/kotlin-telemedicine-demo.svg?branch=master)](https://travis-ci.com/pubnub/kotlin-telemedicine-demo)

-The DrChat app demonstrates how to build a feature-rich chat and team collaboration application using [PubNub Chat](https://www.pubnub.com/docs/chat/quickstart) and [PubNub Kotlin SDK](https://www.pubnub.com/docs/sdks/kotlin).
-Learn how to manage users, join chat rooms, and send messages with PubNub.
-Learn how to build advanced features like profanity filtering, gifs, and link previews.
+The DrChat app demonstrates how to build a feature-rich telemedicine chat application using [PubNub Chat](https://www.pubnub.com/docs/chat/quickstart) and [PubNub Kotlin SDK](https://www.pubnub.com/docs/sdks/kotlin).
+Learn how to add private messaging for patients and doctors and group messaging for doctors to talk about cases.
+Learn how to build advanced features like online/offline presence indicators, typing indicators, read receipts, and file upload.
 You can download the project to run on your local machine, and explore the code to see how we built it.

 ![Login View](screenshot/login.png) | ![Doctor Dashboard](screenshot/cases.png) | ![Group Chat](screenshot/group-chat.png) |
 --- | ---- | ---- |